malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerProfile

-Allows you to create reusable configuration profiles for your Defenders.
+Allows you to create reusable configuration profiles for your enforcers.
-Defender profiles contain various startup information that can (for some) be updated live.
-Defender profiles are assigned to Defenders using a Defender profile mapping.
+Enforcer profiles contain various startup information that can (for some) be updated live.
+Enforcer profiles are assigned to enforcers using a enforcer profile mapping.

 #### Example